mildsunrise/university-4b-tfg/memory/sota.md

 Before beginning work, it was important to have an overview of the whole I/O stack in Linux, even if simplified.
 When an I/O operation is issued from userspace upon a **mounted filesystem**, the following happens:

-1. **VFS:** The VFS (short for 'Virtual File System') layer handles the operation and calls the appropriate handler on the corresponding filesystem.
+1. **VFS:** The \ac{VFS} (short for 'Virtual File System') layer handles the operation and calls the appropriate handler on the corresponding filesystem.

 2. **Writeback cache:** The pages holding data to be written are marked as *dirty*.
 The **memory subsystem** (also called VM or MM) keeps track of dirty pages.
 The VFS operation then usually completes immediately, and at a later time, kernel workers enqueue (some of) the dirty pages to be actually written to the underlying block device.
 The pages are now in *writeback* state.

-3. **BIO:** At this point, the operation is called a BIO ---short for 'Block I/O'--- and it's handled by the **block layer**.
+3. **BIO:** At this point, the operation is called a \ac{BIO} ---short for 'Block I/O'--- and it's handled by the **block layer**.
 It's placed on a per-device queue[^no-queue] (or set of queues), and the **I/O scheduler** (or elevator) selects operations from that queue and issues them to the hardware (disk drive).
-There are many elevators on Linux, such as `bfq` (which provides fair scheduling, explained in section \ref{subsec:resource-control}) or `noop` which is simple FCFS.
+There are many elevators on Linux, such as `bfq` (which provides fair scheduling, explained in section \ref{subsec:resource-control}) or `noop` which is simple \ac{FCFS}.

    [^no-queue]: Some special block devices (like loop devices, or the device mapper) don't use a queue or I/O scheduler.

 4. **Disk drive:** When the BIO is selected from the queue, the block driver issues it to the drive.
 After this, the operation is complete.
 However, the disk drive itself is often capable of caching the received operations.
 Since this caching layer is in hardware it's usually transparent to the kernel, except for the need to issue cache flushes when requested.
 Utilities like `hdparm` may be used to enable or disable the drive's cache.

 If the I/O operation is directly upon an open block device, it goes directly to step 3 and isn't of interest.
-Also of note is that the VFS layer does have some internal caches for inodes and dentrys, but this doesn't seem to be relevant either.
+Also of note is that the VFS layer does have some internal caches for \ac{inode}s and \ac{dentry}s, but this doesn't seem to be relevant either.

 Step 2 (the writeback cache) is what we'll work with, and its behaviour and interface was further researched and is explained in section \ref{subsec:writeback-cache}.